Warner Bros. Animation: 2019–present: Reconstruction with animation

 On June 11, 2018, a new series of shorts, Looney Tunes Cartoons, was announced by Warner Bros.
 Animation.
-Set for release in 2019 on both linear and streaming television platforms, its first "season" would feature 1,000 minutes (or 16 hours and 40 minutes) of new one-to-six minute cartoons featuring the brand's marquee characters, voiced by their current voice actors in "simple, gag-driven and visually vibrant stories" that are rendered by multiple artists employing "a visual style that will resonate with fans."
+Its first "season" would feature 1,000 minutes (or 16 hours and 40 minutes) of new one-to-six minute cartoons featuring the brand's marquee characters, voiced by their current voice actors in "simple, gag-driven and visually vibrant stories" that are rendered by multiple artists employing "a visual style that will resonate with fans."
 Sam Register, president of Warner Bros.
 Animation, and Peter Browngardt, creator of Secret Mountain Fort Awesome and Uncle Grandpa, would serve as executive producers.
+The series made its worldwide debut at the Annecy International Animation Film Festival on June 10, 2019, and premiered as part of HBO Max's launch library on May 27, 2020.

 In August 2021, it was announced that Jason DeMarco had been named SVP Anime & Action Series/Longform for Warner Bros.
 Animation and Cartoon Network Studios.

 On May 11, 2022, Warner Bros.
 Animation was moved under Warner Bros.
 Television after the dissolution of the Warner Bros.
 Global Kids, Young Adults and Classics division by new owner Warner Bros.
 Discovery.

 On October 11, 2022, Warner Bros.
 Animation merged its development and production teams with Cartoon Network Studios as part of a further restructuring by Warner Bros.
 Discovery; the merger would not affect the studios' output or branding.

-In July 2023, the staff at Warner Bros.
-Animation left the Warner Bros.
-Ranch to move to the new Warner Bros.
+In July 2023, Warner Bros.
+Animation moved from the Warner Bros.
+Ranch to the new Warner Bros.
 Second Century building.

+On August 25, 2026, Sam Register announced that he would step down as president of Warner Bros.
+Animation.